Steven-Fabre/StevenFabre_13_11032021/README.md

 ### Executing program

-First launch the backend side of the project following the OpenClassRooms's insctructions on the local port 3001 Then jump to your Front End folder and run
+First launch the backend side of the project following the OpenClassRooms's instructions on the local port 3001 Then jump to your Front End folder and run

 ### `yarn start`